zhendongli2008/Active-space-model-for-Iron-Sulfur-Clusters/README.md

 fe2s2 dmrg(d=8000) -116.6056091 **(This is exact.)**

-fe4s4 dmrg(d=4000) -327.2396369 **(The Fe4S4 energy here is reported only for reproducibility and is not converged with respect to increasing bond dimension.)**
+fe4s4 dmrg(d=4000) -327.2396369 **(Important note: The Fe4S4 energy here is reported only for reproducibility and is not converged with respect to increasing bond dimension.)**

 The indices for Fe3d orbitals are as follows: